 This fear of new or unusual items in their territory is called neophobia.

-There are several units available that flash lights and are designed to mimic the reflection of eyes watching the predator.
+Several units are available that flash a red light and are designed to mimic the reflection of eyes watching the predator.
 You can see a selection here.

 A family dog may keep a fox away.
-The fox can smell the presence of the dog, which can put the fox off, but if it’s hungry, it will probably just avoid the times that the dog is around, and since dogs are social animals, it would be cruel to leave a dog on guard on his own for long periods of time.
+The fox can smell the presence of the dog, which can put the fox off, but if it’s hungry, it will probably just avoid the times that the dog is there, and since dogs are social animals, it would be cruel to leave a dog on guard on it’s own for long periods of time.

 Llamas apparently keep foxes away by driving them off.
-It is well-known that Llamas are used to protect flocks of sheep with lambs from predators.
-The young Llama grows up with the flock and sees them as ‘family’ and will apparently chase foxes away!
+It is well-known that Llamas are used for protecting flocks of sheep and their lambs.
+The young Llama grows up with the flock and sees them as ‘family’ and apparently chase foxes away!
 A little extravagant for your average backyard poultry keeper but maybe worth thinking about for smallholders.
 Read our Using Llamas to protect Chickens against Foxes article.

 Providing that the area is suitable for shooting, with the correct Shotgun certificate or Firearms Licence and the right sort of gun, foxes can be shot to keep their numbers down.

 When fox numbers have reached a certain level, they will regulate their own numbers, so shooting a number of foxes will cause a greater number of vixens in the area to have cubs the next spring.